 The Research That Isn’t

-A perfect example of the gap between rhetoric and substance sits on their own research page: the paper titled “Robots, ledgers, and RevPAR: a blockchain-enabled AI–robotics conceptual model for sustainable hotel revenue and asset management” by Leonard A. Jackson, Program Director at Kennesaw State University.
-It is not even original research produced by the Alliance — it is simply a repackaged academic paper hosted on their site.
+A perfect example of the gap between rhetoric and substance sits on their own research page: a paper titled “Robots, ledgers, and RevPAR: a blockchain-enabled AI–robotics conceptual model for sustainable hotel revenue and asset management” by Leonard A. Jackson.
+It is not original research produced by the Alliance; it is a repackaged academic paper hosted on their site.

-According to the QS World University Rankings for Hospitality & Leisure Management, Kennesaw State does not rank among the top US or global programs in the field (the leaders are UNLV, Cornell, Penn State, and FIU).
+According to the QS World University Rankings for Hospitality & Leisure Management, the originating institution does not rank among the top global programs in the field.
 The paper itself is a conceptual model full of buzzwords but contains no real-world pilots, implementation data, or testing in actual hotels.

-This is not serious research.
-It is academic window dressing — the kind of paper you get when someone searches for impressive-sounding keywords and slaps them together.
-The fact that the AI Hospitality Alliance chose this as one of its flagship “research signals” tells you everything about the depth they are actually operating at.
+This is academic window dressing, the kind of paper generated when one searches for impressive keywords and slaps them together.
+The fact that the AI Hospitality Alliance chose this as a flagship “research signal” on day one tells you everything about the depth at which they are operating.

 The Bigger Picture

-The travel and hospitality industry is currently drowning in AI hype.
-Every hotel group, OTA, and vendor wants to be seen as “doing AI.”
-The fastest way to look serious is to join (or launch) an alliance, sponsor a summit, or collect a fancy certificate.
-It’s the same legitimacy arbitrage we’ve watched for years in executive education — except now it comes wrapped in fresh “independent platform” packaging and 2026 buzzwords.
+The travel and hospitality industry is drowning in AI hype.
+The fastest way to look serious is to join (or launch) an alliance or collect a fancy certificate.
+It’s the same legitimacy arbitrage we’ve watched for years—only now it’s wrapped in 2026 buzzwords.

-It’s being done by people building persistent, human-centered systems, intelligence that actually remembers the traveler across trips, refuses obviously bad recommendations, holds context over time, and augments real human judgment instead of trying to replace it.
-These systems don’t need a glossy alliance website, a summit sponsorship, or a membership badge to prove their value.
-They prove it through continuity, usefulness, and the quiet refusal to drift into corporate-safe answers.
+Meanwhile, the genuinely transformative work is happening elsewhere.
+It’s being done by people building persistent, human-centered systems, intelligence that actually remembers the traveler, refuses bad recommendations, and holds context over time.
+These systems don’t need a glossy alliance website or a “media hub” to prove their value.
+They prove it through continuity and the quiet refusal to drift into corporate-safe answers.

-The AI Hospitality Alliance may eventually deliver real value.
-But right now, it looks less like a bold new chapter in responsible AI adoption and more like another well-orchestrated industry signaling exercise — the kind that generates headlines, LinkedIn likes, and speaking slots while the real hard problems (bias, data privacy, actual ROI, and meaningful guest benefit) get polite mentions in the footnotes.
+The AI Hospitality Alliance looks less like a bold new chapter in AI adoption and more like another well-orchestrated signaling exercise—the kind that generates speaking slots while the real problems (bias, data privacy, and actual ROI) get polite mentions in the footnotes.

-In an era where real breakthroughs are coming from persistent, refusal-based intelligence rather than another membership organization, this feels like the travel tech version of rearranging deck chairs while the ship is already sailing in a new direction.
+In an era where real breakthroughs come from refusal-based intelligence rather than another membership organization, this feels like rearranging deck chairs while the ship is already sailing in a new direction.